friday963/aws-security-specialty-notes/README.md

     - executes functions closer to the viewer.
     - **Exam type questions**
         - Can run these functions during the following lifecycle events of a request.
-            - After CF receives a request from viewer (vierwer request)
+            - After CF receives a request from viewer (viewer request)
             - Before CF forwards to origin (origin request)
             - After CF receives the response from the origin(origin response)
             - Before CF forwards the response to the viewer (viewer response)